-“Underneath the Skin” is a hopeful, yet lamenting tune about love, loss, acceptance, and the possibility of new growth.
-The lyrics imply that not all which is gone is lost forever, and some things stick with you, for better or worse.
-The haunting, yet upbeat tune juxtaposed with melancholy subject matter…. takes you on a nostalgic journey back to the 70’s southern rock, which makes sense since Campbell was raised in the heart of southern culture.
-UTS [reinforces what] many already know, Campbell Harrison is a serious artist who makes powerful music.
+Campbell Harrison takes you on a nostalgic journey back to 70’s southern rock, which makes sense since Campbell was raised in the heart of southern music culture.
+His latest work reinforces what many already know, Campbell Harrison is a serious artist who makes powerful music.

 Nashville singer-songwriter Campbell Harrison just dropped his newest single, "Underneath The Skin," and from the opening lines, "When she smiles it feels like sunshine" and "When she cries it falls like rain," you know you're in for a soulful and heartfelt journey.
-Campbell's starts off very subdued yet emotional, but builds throughout the song, perfectly matching the melancholy vibe.
-The instrumentation is also great, from the Allman Brothers-esque overlayed guitars to the subtle organ and front-and-center bassline.
 It's an excellent tune all the way around.
-We are very excited to see what lies ahead for you Campbell!
+We are very excited to see what lies ahead for this artist!

 Another great release from this young artist.
-I've been waiting for a full album to see his full range and I'm blown away.
-Dreamer In A Bottle has a definite Indie sound going on, mixed with roots-rock, pop and even R&B - all done equally well.
-The songs Dreamer In A Bottle, Alive, So Long and Another Road Song have a "dreamy" quality reminiscent of Beck, but it something altogether new.
-The tracks Let It Out, Aunty Mary and Old Joey have a swampy feel and My Time coming simply kicks ass.
-Then there's two bonafide pop-rock hits in the first single, Song To Sing, and the sleeper, For The Good Folk.
+I've been waiting for a complete studio album to drop to see his full range and I'm blown away.
+He definitely has an Indie sound going on, mixed with roots-rock, pop and even R&B - all done equally well and altogether new.
+Several tracks have a swampy feel and a few of the more rock tunes are simply kicks ass.
 There's not a 'filler' in the whole batch.
 Harrison's acoustic guitar and voice give the album a comfortable mood that you'll want to hear over and over.

 Campbell Harrison’s album Dreamer In A Bottle is a real surprise.
 This music makes me want to dance!
 It’s hard to categorize his genre, probably because his vocal styling and instrumentation aren’t what you’d normally expect.
 Several songs on the album mix great acoustic with scorching electric guitar with an old school Tom Petty organ.
 Then there’s the beautiful acoustic ballads!
 Wow!
 His website lists his style as Americana and rock, but I detected a strong blues influence as well.
 Just call it good.
 Campbell’s lyrics are deep and honest; coupled with his clear and distinctive voice, it’s hard not to find yourself singing right along.